- Our Services

 Applying to Adopt

-Applying to adopt is the second step and where you will complete required training and your application to adopt.
+Applying to adopt is the step where you will complete required training and your application to adopt.

 Completing an Adoption Home Study

-Completing a home study is the third step and where your caseworker meets with you in your home to determine if you’re ready to adopt.
+Completing a home study involves meeting with your caseworker in your home to determine if you’re ready to adopt.

 Getting Approved to Adopt

-Getting approved to adopt is the fourth step where background checks are done and your home study is completed.
+Getting approved to adopt includes getting background checks done and ensuring that your home study is completed.

 Envisioning Your Family